jhuiAchaea/Nexsys/README.md

 Unzip and find Nexsys Package.nxs

-Open Nexus Client Settings and Import file.
+Open Nexus Client and go to Reflex Packages (Not Settings!) and import the Nexsys Package.nxs file.

 Type 'load' to load the system.
 It's just an alias for run_function("onLoad", {}, "ALL"), so won't have to type load every time.